Coping With Epilepsy EEG Centre For Neurofeedback

 Thankyou all so much for your replies and sharing your stories.
 Chaz, I really appreciated your take as a parent.
 I do understand what you mean about not wrapping them in cotton wool etc. Strangely, I think I am finding this harder to remember now that when my daughter first had tonic-clonics a few years ago when she was 11/12.
 Perhaps it is because she is out and about on her own more now.
 We have always tried to be very matter-of-fact about things and not transfer anxieties on to her and will have to keep working at that.

 Newsbot, yes I guess she has a lot to learn and is only just having to deal with this again, but this time as a young adult, not a child.
 Hopefully we will all learn along the way.
-Yes, perhaps she is experiencing absence seizures in those circumstances ( she's already had tonic clonic seizures and what I think are simple partials, so why not add to the set?) but how long do they last?
+Yes, perhaps she is experiencing absence seizures in those circumstances ( she's already had TCs and what I think are simple partials, so why not add to the set?) but how long do they last?
 What was happening the other day literally last ed a couple of seconds.

 Nakamova, my dad had epilepsy so fortunately I had witnessed seizures before my daughter had any and it wasn't quite as scary as it might have been.
 She previously said that she didn't have any warning before her earlier tonic-clonics but now seems to think differently.
 I guess I just have to put the what-ifs of physical injuries out of my mind as best I can.
 There currently seem to be definite triggers in her case: definitely alcohol and lack of sleep and possibly stress as she has just finished exams.
 The sleep and alcohol issues are obviously something that's "easy" to do something about.
 Unfortunately she has just turned 16 and temptation sometimes gets the better of her.
 She isn't currently on meds but is waiting to see a consultant, so we'll see what happens.